jenkinsci/cucumber-reports-plugin/README.md

 3. Restart Jenkins.

 ## Use
+You must use a Freestyle project type in jenkins.

 With the cucumber-jvm-reports plugin installed in Jenkins, you simply check the "Publish cucumber results as a report" box in the publish section of the build config and enter the path to the json reports relative to the workspace: